 One of the mysteries is that off the same plant you may find a fruit that is really quite hot, and another that is more like a sweet pepper; I think it depends on where else the honeybee that pollinated the flowers has been.
 If your neighbour is growing the Carolina Reaper then you may be in for some surprises.

 It is such a versatile fruit that we use it daily in much of our cooking.
 By freezing the pods at the end of summer one can have enough to last the whole year.

-Enjoyed raw in a salad or cooked as in this salsa de peppadew, this fruit adds a wonderful dimension to both the nutrition and flavour.
+Enjoyed raw in a salad or cooked as in this salsa de peppadew, the fruit adds a wonderful dimension to both the nutrition and flavour.

 I love salsa de peppadew as a side dish on our real bread with lashings of butter.

 A nice little variation of salsa de peppadew is to make it without tomatoes, and then ferment it for new flavours and nutrients; a different probiotic to ensure a broad spectrum of friendly flora in the gut.